ac3lab/ac3lab.github.io/_posts/running-posts/2024-01-06-post_running.md

 After the preprocessing, creating, selecting and transforming the variables — as the average pace, for example, which comes in total minutes and not in minutes'seconds' how we normally use —, I wanted to analyze, my final dataframe looked like this:
 </p>

-{% include figure.html path="assets/img/Posts_Images/2024-01-06-post_running-Images/4.webp" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/Posts_Images/2024-01-06-post_running-Images/4.webp" class="img-fluid rounded z-depth-1" %}

 To contextualize, some descriptive statistics:

-{% include figure.html path="assets/img/Posts_Images/2024-01-06-post_running-Images/5.webp" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/Posts_Images/2024-01-06-post_running-Images/5.webp" class="img-fluid rounded z-depth-1" %}

 <p align="justify">
 I analyzed a sample of races in the period of 137 days (a little over 4 months).
 During this period, I ran 31 races totaling 180km!
 I also calculated the interval average in days between one race and another.
 Excluding the period that I was unable to run (20 days), that I understood as an outlier that shouldn't be taken in consideration, this interval was 4 days.